 Web / Design

-For well over a decade I’ve been involved in the dynamic world of web design, creating art for everything from simple one page sites to complex content driven beauties.
-Overall, I’ve been living and breathing design for over 25 years!
+I’ve been a creative in the dynamic world of web design for many years, creating art for everything from simple one page sites to complex content driven beauties.
+Overall, I’ve been devoted to quality design for 25+ years.
+Phew.

 Trends in site design are constantly evolving as new technologies and tastes drive our browsing needs and desires.
 While sites were once loaded with distracting animation and advertising, the welcome trend is now toward clean well structured content.
 Content being the key factor.
 Quality design places style and colour in a complimentary role to quality well formatted information.
 With a well built base, the designer can then begin to enhance the presentation of what makes the site worthwhile.
 So before I undertake any design work for a site, I review the content and copywriting with my client.